yoyoyoju/TIL/servletJSP/hf5_attributesAndListeners.md

                 * creates a new ServletConfig instance for this servlet
                 * creates a name String and a value String for each servlet init parameter
                     * assume we have only one
-                * gives the ServletConfig references to the name/value init parameters
+                * gives the ServletConfig the references to the name/value init parameters
                 * creates a new instance of the servlet class
                 * calls the servlet's init method with arguments (`init(ServletConfig)`)
                     * passing the reference to the ServletConfig